top of page

 Why It Became a Tourist Hotspot

-This town is not a very simple story because Carvoeiro, in origin, is not to be simple themes around which a bright future would glow islanded beauty and picturesque natural surroundings into a growing, small fishing village.
+This town is not a simple story because Carvoeiro, in origin, is not a theme around which a bright future would glow, with islanded beauty and picturesque natural surroundings, into a growing, small fishing village.
 As time passed, the town's dramatic coastline with its cliffs, secret caves, and some of the most beautiful beaches in the Algarve attracted the attention of holidaymakers.

 Natural Beauty